 If you’re on the hunt for Chicago Cubs gear or souvenirs, you’ll find lots of stores and stalls all around Wrigley Field.
 And music lovers can pay a visit to The Chicago Music Exchange, with its museum-like showroom showcasing one of the world’s premier vintage guitar collections.
-And at The Leigh Gallery, you’ll find original fine art by 80-plus artists, mostly LGBTQ+ locals.

 Love all things fun and funky?
 Then you’re going to love shopping in Wicker Park and Bucktown.
 The bustling “six corners” area (the intersection of Milwaukee, Damen, and North Avenues) is dotted with trend-making boutiques and hip vintage shops.